+The IRI-TF in the SMF shall not send the ListOfServiceTypes parameter of the ActivateTask message to the IRI-POI in the SMF.

 Table 6.2.3-10: Void

 When the IRI-TF in the SMF detects that a targeted PDU session has changed in a way which requires changes to the interception by the IRI-POI in the UPF, the IRI-TF in the SMF shall modify the interception at the IRI-POI in the UPF over the LI_T2 interface.
 This is achieved by sending a ModifyTask message as defined in ETSI TS 103 221-1 [7] clause 6.2.2.
 The ModifyTask message contains the same details as the ActivateTask message with the following fields updated as appropriate.